 Thank you, and some background

 As a result, your article will reach thousands of educators, many of whom will pass the information along to others in their network.
 So, what kinds of articles have the best chance of success?
-The top 10 Guest posts on the site are:
+Some top guest posts:

-1. 5 Classroom Management Skills Every Teacher Must Have (#8 most popular article on this blog)
+- 5 Classroom Management Skills Every Teacher Must Have

-2. 45 Tasks for Parent Volunteers in the Classroom (#12 most popular article on this blog)
+- 45 Tasks for Parent Volunteers in the Classroom

 Clearly, the topics that resonate the most with my readers are classroom management and lists of online teaching resources.